-Please note that this offer has one very peculiar oddity, it’s very important to read that section before you order the card… and remember, the special offer is only valid in May, so it’s really worth taking advantage of now.
+Please note that this offer has one very peculiar oddity, it’s very important to read that section before you order the card… and remember, the special offer is only valid for a limited time, so it’s really worth taking advantage of now.

 Before giving you more details, there are two requirements to get this card: first, you cannot apply for this card if your annual income is under $60,000.
 If that’s your case, you can look into the AMEX Gold, which will give you a minimum of $150 in free travel (or a lot more) without looking at your income or the BMO Rewards that will give you $147 free, no matter your income (more details here).
 And second, you cannot get this offer if you already have an RBC card with an annual fee (RBC Visa Infinite Avion, RBC Visa Platinum Avion, RBC Visa Privilege Rewards, RBC British Airways Infinite Visa, RBC Cathay Pacific Visa Platinum, etc.)